-The most important consequence of HF stems from the fact that the heart will need to work harder and harder to supply the body with enough oxygenated blood.
+The most important consequence of HF stems from the fact that the heart will need to work harder to supply the body with enough oxygenated blood.
 This will increase the demand on the heart and potentially lead to damage to the heart muscles as well as conduction pathways.

 Causes of Congestive Heart Failure

 When the blood vessels become overly constricted for a long time the heart will need to work harder and harder to push blood throughout the body.
-Eventually this can lead to structural damage of the heart as well as electrical abnormalities for the conduction pathways.
+Eventually this can lead to structural heart damage, as well as electrical abnormalities for the conduction pathways.

-Heart attacks or myocardial infarctions can cause structural changes and damage to the heart leading to HF.
-Other disease states includes patients with coronary artery disease (CAD) or acute coronary syndrome (ACS) where the coronary arteries become narrowed or blocked with plaques reducing blood flow to the heart itself.
+Heart attacks or myocardial infarctions can cause structural changes and damage to the heart leading to heart failure.
+Other disease states includes clients with coronary artery disease (CAD) or acute coronary syndrome (ACS) where the coronary arteries become narrowed or blocked with plaques reducing blood flow to the heart itself.

 The consequence of this is that the right ventricle will have to work harder to push the blood through the lungs – overcoming the fluid overload and hypertension.
 This process is described as pulmonary heart disease which can be serious and potentially fatal in time.

-Some patients may develop right sided HF as a result of obstruction to the blood flow in the lungs.
+Some clients may develop right-sided HF as a result of obstruction to the blood flow in the lungs.
 This can be caused by years of smoking leading to scarring of pulmonary tissues.
-Other causes may be patients with COPD or cystic fibrosis.
+Other causes may be clients with COPD or cystic fibrosis.

-Signs and Symptoms of Congestive Heart Failure
+Symptoms of Congestive Heart Failure

-The classic signs and symptoms of right sided heart failure involves the buildup of fluid in the body also described as peripheral edema.
-This edema is sometimes described as pitting edema which describes a pit or indentation that does not go away after pressing on the swollen body part (usually the feet).
+The classic signs and symptoms of right-sided heart failure involve the buildup of fluid in the body also described as peripheral edema.
+This edema is sometimes described as “pitting edema,” a pit or indentation that does not go away after pressing on the swollen body part (usually the feet).

-The normal signs of left sided HF includes pulmonary edema where fluids build up in the lungs.
-When listening to the sounds of the lungs a crackling sound also described as “rales” is observed in these patients.
-It is important to note that the crackles are distinctly different from rhonchi or wheezing.
+The normal signs of left-sided HF includes pulmonary edema where fluids build up in the lungs.
+When listening to the sounds of the lungs a crackling sound also described as “rales” is observed in these clients.
+It’s important to note that the crackles are distinctly different from rhonchi or wheezing.

 A key manifestation of heart failure regardless of the contributing side is weight gain.
-This is a result of fluid buildup in the body caused by the kidneys retaining too much water.
-Patients with HF may observe rapid weight gain – clinically significant weight gain is defined as an increase of 3 lbs in one day or > 5 lbs in 7 days.
+This results from fluid buildup in the body caused by the kidneys retaining too much water.
+Clients with HF may observe rapid weight gain – clinically significant weight gain is defined as an increase of 3 lbs in one day or > 5 lbs in 7 days.